distribution/distribution/doc/SPEC.md

-# Proposal: JSON Registry API V2.1
+# Docker Registry API V2.1

+> **Note**: This specification has been ported over from the proposal on
+> docker/docker#9015.
+Much of the language in this document is still written
+> in the proposal tense and needs to be converted.

 ## Abstract

+> **TODO**: Merge this section into the overview/introduction.

 The docker registry is a service to manage information about docker images and enable their distribution.
 While the current registry is usable, there are